 Good morning, y’all.
-Fall is in the air, I just wish we could get some more rain.
+Spring is in the air, I just wish we could get some more rain.
 I am aware of,”be careful what you wish for”.
-An abundance of precipitation is not a good thing in the Winter months, I just need it while stuff is still trying to grow.
-I’m still getting tomatoes and peppers from the garden.
-I just need a little rain.
+An abundance of precipitation is not a good thing in the Winter months.
+We’ve had far too many snowpocalypses in late February and March for me to feel like we’re out of winter just yet.
+I just need a little rain, no frozen stuff.

 Well, I sent out all of my cease and desist letters to the folks I found violating park rules in my cursory walk around.
-I’ll turn up more violations as people call and ask for repairs, I’m sure.
+I’ll turn up more park violations as people call and ask for repairs, I’m sure.
 The stuff they show on the outside is the tip of the iceberg compared to what they hide on the inside.
 It will all work out, it’ll just take a while for the folks to get used to the “sheriff” being back in town.
+The confinement due to Corona is ended.
+Woo Hoo!

 While I was signing the cease and desist letters I got to thinking about my name, and the history of the Lites.